jooby-project/jooby/md/doc/hbm/hbm.md

 ```
 hibernate.hbm2ddl.auto = update
 ```
-*

 ## life-cycle

-You are free to inject a `SessionFactory` or `EntityManagerFactory` create a new `EntityManagerFactory#createEntityManager()`, start transactions and do everything you need.
+You are free to inject a `SessionFactory` or `EntityManagerFactory` and create a new `EntityManagerFactory#createEntityManager()`, start transactions and do everything you need.

 For the time being, this doesn't work for a `Session` or `EntityManager`.
 A `Session` and/or `EntityManager` is bound to the current request, which means you can't freely access from every single thread (like manually started thread, started by an executor service, quartz, etc...).